Katherine, Northern Territory: History

 The first inhabitants of the area were Indigenous Australians, specifically the Dagoman people.

 It was an important meeting place for these tribes and remains a place of convergence.

-Today the Walpiri people from the Victoria River District and Tanami Desert areas now have a dedicated community based at Katherine East.
+Today the Warlpiri people from the Victoria River District and Tanami Desert areas now have a dedicated community based at Katherine East, originating in their forced relocation to Lajamanu from 1949 onwards.

 Explorer John McDouall Stuart passed through the area in 1862 on his successful third journey across the continent from north to south.
 On 4 July 1862, Stuart crossed the Katherine River 90 km upstream from the present town, and recorded in his diary: "Came upon another large creek, having a running stream to the south of west and coming from the north of east.
 This I have named 'Katherine', in honour of the second daughter of pastoralist James Chambers Esq."
 There is some conjecture over Stuart's accuracy.
 Chambers's wife's name was Katherine but, according to most sources, his daughter's name was Catherine.